Top tips to save money as a student

 Don’t waste your loaf

-A lot of fresh bread is wasted because if you don’t eat the whole loaf, it can go rock hard.
+A lot of fresh bread is wasted because if you don’t eat it all.
 If this happens, put the bread under the tap, wrap in tinfoil and place in the oven at 225°C for around 10 minutes.
 Remove the foil and place back in the oven for a further five minutes.
 You will have a completely fresh loaf again.
 You can also freeze sliced bread while it’s fresh and toast the slices individually.

 Pay your bills when they're due